Martie Maguire: Early career

-By 1983, Maguire was touring with her sister Emily and school friends siblings Troy and Sharon Gilchrist.
+By 1983, Martie was touring with her sister Emily and school friends siblings Troy and Sharon Gilchrist.
 The sisters showed an "almost obsessive" interest in busking at small venues and attending bluegrass festivals.
 The four students formed the teenage bluegrass group "Blue Night Express", playing together for five years, from 1984 to 1989, while still attending private Greenhill School.
-"We'd drive down to the west end of Dallas and open our cases, and that was our job," Maguire said of it in a later interview to 60 Minutes II correspondent Dan Rather.
+"We'd drive down to the west end of Dallas and open our cases, and that was our job," Martie said of it in a later interview to 60 Minutes II correspondent Dan Rather.
 "That's how we made money in high school."
-Also while in high school Maguire performed at Six Flags Over Texas in Arlington, TX, in a strolling duo with Troy Gilchrist for a summer.
+Also while in high school Martie performed at Six Flags Over Texas in Arlington, TX, in a strolling duo with Troy Gilchrist for a summer.

-In 1987, Maguire was awarded second place for the fiddle in the National fiddle championships held yearly in Winfield, Kansas.
+In 1987, Martie was awarded second place for the fiddle in the National fiddle championships held yearly in Winfield, Kansas.
 Upon graduation from high school, with Emily still in high school, she spent a year attending college at Southwestern University in Georgetown, Texas, from 1988 to 1989.
 She performed in the school orchestra there and again competed in the national fiddle championships at the Walnut Valley Festival, in Winfield, earning third place that year.

 In the 90s she played occasionally with the slo-core band, Bedhead.